 Each cumulative project listed in Table 4-1 would produce temporary construction noise.
 Since construction noise is localized and would not travel great distances and only a few of the related projects are close to the proposed Project, cumulative construction equipment noise impacts would not be significant.
 Operational noise impacts would occur as a result of noise associated with the Distribution Site and Recovery Wells (no operational noise would occur along the proposed pipeline alignments).
-The cumulative projects identified as occurring closest to the sources of the proposed Project operational noise include two photovoltaic solar projects (identified as projects 6 and 13 in Table 4-1) and one wireless telecommunications facility (identified as project 27 in Table 4-1).
-Each of these three projects are located at distances of approximately 1.9 to 2.1 miles from the nearest noise-generating use from the proposed Project (recovery wells).
-Based on the distance between noise sources for the proposed Project and the nearest cumulative projects, the proposed Project would not contribute to a cumulatively considerable noise impact.
+The cumulative projects identified as occurring closest to the sources of the proposed Project operational noise include two photovoltaic solar projects (identified as projects 6 and 13 in Table 4-1) and one wireless telecommunications facility (identified as project 27 in Table 4-1) as well as LACSD's development of agricultural areas and recycled water storage reservoirs for effluent management practices (identified as project 44 in Table 4-1).
+Each of these threeThe photovoltaic solar projects and the wireless telecommunications facility projects are located at distances of approximately 1.9 to 2.1 miles from the nearest noise-generating use from the proposed Project (recovery wells).
+Based on the distance between noise sources for the proposed Project and these three nearest-cumulative projects, the proposed Project would not contribute to a cumulatively considerable noise impact.
+Although the development of LACSD's agricultural areas and recycled water storage reservoirs for effluent management practices could be located adjacent to the site and/or in close proximity to the site, agricultural areas for crop growth and recycled water storage reservoirs are not uses that would generate substantial noise that could contribute to cumulative noise impacts when combined with the proposed Project.
+Agricultural uses areas and recycled water storage reservoirs would also not introduce new noise sensitive resources in the Project vicinity.
+Other cumulative projects identified in Table 4-1 are located at distances greater than the four identified projects and would not contribute to cumulative noise impacts associated with the proposed Project.